Of the games drivers play, it's one of the most hair-raising.

-Some think compliance with traffic signals in the Baltimore area would not improve without a massive police crackdown.
+Some think compliance with traffic signals in the Baltimore area will not improve without a massive police crackdown.

-"It's a dangerous damn practice, you know?" said Mr. Zorzi.
+"It's a dangerous damn practice, you know?" said Mr. Zorzi, a sometime crusader on the topic.
 "The other guy assumes he's got the full green, and the other guy comes out of nowhere."

 But in the March 1990 edition of the magazine Public Roads, Martin T. Pietrucha, a traffic engineer now at Pennsylvania State University, and three other researchers reported that most drivers who disobey traffic signals and signs appear to do so in a way that creates few hazards.